manish978973/IoT-driven-Smart-Inventory-management-using-SCION-protocol-Integration-with-Alexa-AWS-and-Thingspeak/README.md

 ##### <ins> Product Details Visualization </ins>
 As discussed the Output (product details) can be obatined via Thingspeak channel and Node-Red ui.
 Audio output is obtained via Amazon echo using alexa skill kit.

-Make sure Node-Red is installed in a remote system and connected to the Mosquitto broker in the pi via its MQTT node.
+Make sure [NodeRed](https://nodered.org/docs/getting-started/raspberrypi) is installed in a remote system and connected to the Mosquitto broker in the pi via its MQTT node.
 This remote MQTT connection in our project has been set up with the help of SCION sig gatway protocol.
 Please refer the link to install sig gatway.
 It helps in establishing MQTT connections between 2 remote systems.The data obtained in Node-Red is visualized using Node-Red ui.

 <Image src="Images/Node-Red_UI.PNG" class="center" style="width:50%">